A minimalistic, ergonomic, AI friendly, zero-dependency library for runtime type checking and defensive programming in JavaScript and TypeScript.

 if (!isArr(responseJson)) {

-throw new TypeError(`Expected the response to be an array.
+throw new TypeError(`Expected an array.
 Got ${responseJson} (${typeof responseJson})`)

 }